Seussical: Act II

 Horton, still hatching the egg, is auctioned off to the traveling Circus McGurkus ("Egg, Nest, and Tree"/"Circus McGurkus"/"How Lucky You Are (Reprise)").
 At one show in Palm Beach, he meets up with Mayzie, who insists that he keep the egg for himself before leaving ("Amayzing Horton").
 Horton mourns the loss of the Whos and Jojo, but vows just as surely to protect the egg, as it, too, is alone without its mother ("Alone in the Universe (Reprise)"), and sings it a lullaby with Jojo about a magical place called Solla Sollew.
 At the same time, the Mayor and his wife begin to miss Horton and Jojo, and wish for Solla Sollew, as well ("Solla Sollew").

-Jojo is with General Schmitz and his platoon as the Butter Battle commences.
+Jojo is with General Schmitz and his platoon as the Butter Battle commences ("Transition to Butter Battle").
 Jojo deserts Schmitz, but sprints into a minefield and vanishes in an explosion.
-Schmitz assumes the worst and heads to Who-ville to tell Jojo's parents that their son has died.
+Schmitz assumes the worst and heads to Who-ville to tell Jojo's parents that their son has died ("A Message from the Front").
 The Cat returns to perform a re-enactment of the dramatic scene.
 But in reality, Jojo has survived, but is lost with no idea of where to turn.
 The Cat appears to him with a band of Hunches, encouraging him to use his Thinks to find his way home ("Havin' a Hunch").
 Jojo does so and happily reunites with his parents, who forgive him for his Thinks.

 Gertrude sneaks into the circus to free Horton, explaining she plucked out all but one of her tail feathers to fly there, and confesses her love for him.
-She also reveals she has found his clover, delighting and relieving Horton to find the Whos alive and well ("All For You").
+She also reveals she has found his clover, delighting and relieving Horton to find the Whos alive and well ("All for You").
 However, the Sour Kangaroo and the Wickersham brothers arrive to take Horton back to the jungle.